 Firefly Battery Update

-We have had our Firefly batteries in full-time cruising service for a couple of months now, and think we can give a preliminary report on the results we see vs. what we expected.
+We have had our Firefly batteries in full-time cruising service for over a year, and think we can give a preliminary report on the results we see vs. what we expected.
 After 20 years and nearly continuous cruising, our Onan genset–with over 7000 hours–is aging.
 Given that replacement of the genset is a very expensive proposition, reducing its run time will postpone the day when that trigger needs to be pulled.

 Where we started: